2020 Hawai‘i College Guide

-“It’s never too early to start looking, even freshman or sophomore year,” says Mō‘ili‘ili resident Pamela Funai, who has completed the college search process for her two kids.
+“It’s never too early to start looking, even freshman or sophomore year,” says former Mō‘ili‘ili resident Pamela Funai, who has completed the college search process for her two kids and now lives in New York.
 “If you go on family vacations or the kid has the opportunity to travel, take half the day to go see a school in that city just to see what it’s like.
 After a while they all start to look the same, but you’ll get a better sense of where the student wants to be.”

-Her son, Thomas Ikeda, is a senior at the University of British Columbia at Vancouver.
-“The program they have—a forestry program—is perfect for him,” says Funai.
+Her son, Thomas Ikeda, recently graduated from the University of British Columbia at Vancouver.
+“The program they have—a forestry program—[was] perfect for him,” says Funai.
 “I mean, they have a farm on campus.”

-Funai’s daughter, Madeline Ikeda, is beginning her sophomore year at Wesleyan University in Connecticut.
+Funai’s daughter, Madeline Ikeda, is beginning her junior year at Wesleyan University in Connecticut.
 “She [wanted] to play volleyball, so she became interested in seeing the school because they were interested in her,” says Funai.
-“Having the chance to stay there in the dorm with some of the other students helped her make her decision.”
+Then, when she visited, “Having the chance to stay there in the dorm with some of the other students helped her make her decision.”